According to the 2020 Cyber-security Report by ISACA, 46% of enterprises experienced more attacks this year than the prior year.

 Here are some best WordPress Security plugins:

 WordPress iThemes Security plugin scans the entire website to find the vulnerability in your website.
-And the best thing of iThemes security plugin is that it not only prevents brute force attacks but also bans IP addresses that try to brute-force.
+And the best thing about iThemes security plugin is that it not only prevents brute force attacks but also bans IP addresses that try to brute-force.

 Features of the iThemes Security plugin are:

 - Import/export settings

 - Bans Troublesome Users & Bots

 - Malware scanning